junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.R.
 3227
 congress: 110th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 3227

-> To direct the Secretary of the Interior to continue stocking fish in certain lakes in the North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.
+> To authorize the Secretary of the Interior to allow stocking fish in certain lakes in the North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.

 ## § 1.
-Findings; purpose

-- **(a)** *Findings* Congress finds the following:
-  - **(1)** The North Cascades complex contains 245 mountain lakes, of which 91 have been historically stocked with fish.
-  - **(2)** In many cases, the stocking of fish in these lakes dates back to the 1800s.
-  - **(3)** This practice has been important to the economy of the area because of the recreational opportunities it creates.
-  - **(4)** During congressional hearings on the designation of the North Cascades National Park, the Department of the Interior indicated that the practice of fish stocking would be continued if the area became a unit of the National Park Service system.
-  - **(5)** Since designation of the National Park in 1968, the stocking of certain lakes has continued under various agreements between the National Park Service and the State of Washington.
-  - **(6)** A recent 12-year university research effort found no statistically significant long-term ecological impacts in lakes where fish populations are non-reproducing in low densities.
+Purpose

-- **(b)** *Purpose* The purpose of this bill is to clarify the continued authority of the National Park Service to allow the stocking of fish in certain lakes in the North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.
+The purpose of this Act is to authorize the National Park Service to allow the stocking of fish in certain lakes under certain conditions in the North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.

 ## § 2.
 Stocking of certain lakes in North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area

-- **(a)** *In general* The Secretary of the Interior, acting through the Director of the National Park Service, shall authorize the stocking of fish in lakes in the North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.
+- **(a)** *In general* The Secretary of the Interior, acting through the Director of the National Park Service, may authorize the stocking of fish in lakes in the North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.
 - **(b)** *Conditions* The following conditions shall apply to stocking of lakes under subsection (a):
-  - **(1)** The Secretary shall stock fish only with the concurrence of and in coordination with the State of Washington.
-  - **(2)** The Secretary shall only select lakes to be stocked from the 91 lakes that have historically had fish stocking.
+  - **(1)** The Secretary is authorized to allow stocking in up to, but not to exceed, 42 lakes.
+The 42 lakes which may be stocked are those lakes identified for potential stocking under Alternative B of the 2005 North Cascades National Park Service Complex Mountain Lakes Fishery Management Plan Draft.
-  - **(3)** The Secretary shall only stock fish that are—
+  - **(2)** The Secretary shall only stock fish that are—
-    - **(A)** native to the watershed; or
+    - **(A)** native to the slope of the Cascade Range on which the lake to be stocked is located; and
     - **(B)** functionally sterile.
+  - **(3)** The Secretary is authorized to coordinate the stocking of fish with the State of Washington.
+- **(c)** *Reports* The Secretary shall continue a program of research and monitoring of the impacts of fish stocking on park resources and shall report the results of such research and monitoring to the appropriate committees of Congress every 5 years.